-In its efforts of further improve the position of Cyprus as a major Global Financial and Business Hub, the government of Cyprus has recently decided to take certain actions and implement several initiatives towards attracting international businesses to start their business in Cyprus and bring their employees to work in the island either through the Formation of a Cyprus Company or the establishment of a Branch in Cyprus.
+In its efforts to further improve the position of Cyprus as a major Global Financial and Business Hub, the government of Cyprus has recently decided to take certain actions and implement several initiatives towards attracting international businesses to start their business in Cyprus and bring their employees to work in the island either through the Formation of a Cyprus Company or the establishment of a Branch in Cyprus.

 These actions and initiatives are summarized in the following five categories below:

-In particular the BFU can help businesses in the following areas:
+In particular, the BFU can help businesses in the following areas:

-- Provision of services for the business establishment (Cyprus company incorporation, tax registration etc)
+- Provision of services for the business establishment (Cyprus company incorporation, tax registration, etc)

 - Licencing facilitation.

-- Issuance of residence and employments permits.
+- Issuance of residence and employment permits.

 The government has decided to grant up to 500 visas to individuals that are third-country nationals that are self-employed or salaried employees, working remotely with employers/clients outside Cyprus.

-- Expansion of the existing benefits to non domicile employees.
+- Expansion of the existing benefits to non-domicile employees.

 - Incremental (compare to the actual) tax deduction for research and development expenditure.

 A more detailed update on the New Strategy can be found here.